derekjwilliams/agricultural_data_sources/README.md

 Users of the ARMS data API are required to sign up for an API key using the form provided by api.data.gov below, a free API management service for Federal agencies.
 A valid email address is required to obtain a key.
 Once users have completed the signup requirements, the API key will be automatically sent to the user-provided email address.
 API keys provide a means to notify users of changes in the APIs.

+#### Links to Relevant Articles and Papers

+(Salmonella testing can be a slow process.
+These researchers want to change that - Aug 29, 2023 - Eric Schmid )[https://www.marketplace.org/2023/08/29/salmonella-testing-can-be-a-slow-process-these-researchers-want-to-change-that/#]